 Melatonin is produced endogenously in humans by the pineal gland.
 Although the exact mechanism of action is unknown, it is thought to control the circadian pacemaker and promote sleep (1).
 Small amounts of melatonin are found in fruits, nuts, olive oil, and wine.
 The supplemental form is used as a sleep-aid.

 Clinical studies suggest that melatonin may decrease sleep latency and improve sleep duration (2) (3) (4), although randomized trials have produced mixed data (27) (28) (29).
 A meta-analysis did not find any significant effects with melatonin on secondary sleep disorders associated with medical, neurological, or substance abuse disorders (5), but supplementation was reported to improve subjective sleep quality in patients with traumatic brain injury (44).
 Additional studies show that melatonin may decrease surgery-associated anxiety and pain (6) as well as frequency of migraine attacks (7).
 Systematic reviews indicate that it can reduce perioperative anxiety (30), but there is insufficient evidence for its use to improve sleep in ICU patients (46), depression or depressive symptoms (47), or for seasonal affective disorder (SAD) (48).
+It also did not improve nocturia in a small study of multiple sclerosis patients (53).
 A few studies suggest melatonin may be helpful for jet lag (51) (52).
-Studies on whether melatonin can help in benzodiapene withdrawal are mixed (49) (50).
+Studies on whether melatonin can help in benzodiazepine withdrawal are mixed (49) (50).

 In vitro and in vivo studies suggest that melatonin has antioxidant (38) (39) and antiproliferative properties, including against breast cancer cells (40); synergistic effects with anticancer agents (8) (9) (32); and protective effects against adriamycin-induced cardiotoxicity (33).

 Clinical trials evaluating melatonin as a monotherapy or in combination with other agents and in patients with solid tumors suggest improvements in quality of life and survival time (10) (11) (12) (13), but melatonin did not improve appetite, weight, or quality of life in cancer patients with cachexia (35).
 In studies of postmenopausal breast cancer survivors, short-term supplementation did not influence estradiol levels (36) but improved sleep quality (37).
+A meta-analyses suggests melatonin may help reduce incidence of some chemotherapy side effects including thrombocytopenia, asthenia, and neurotoxicity (54).
 A case report suggests that use of oral melatonin may delay menopause in pre-menopausal women by modulating levels of follicle stimulating hormone (FSH) and estrogen (31).

 Melatonin is an endogenously produced indolamine hormone secreted by the pineal gland in humans.
 Nocturnal secretion is regulated by circadian rhythms and nighttime darkness (17), and melatonin is thought to control the circadian pacemaker and promote sleep.
 Ironically, it is associated with wakefulness and activity in nocturnal animals (14).
 As levels of melatonin increase, an associated drop in core body temperature occurs.
 Both elderly and depressed patients tend to have lower basal levels of melatonin (2).

-Melatonin appears to be a potent free-radical scavenger (18) (38) and enhances antioxidative enzyme activities (39), interacting with cytosolic calmodulin and stimulating the production of IL-4 in bone marrow T-lymphocytes (1).
+Melatonin is a free-radical scavenger (18) (38) and enhances antioxidative enzyme activities (39), interacting with cytosolic calmodulin and stimulating IL-4 production in bone marrow T-lymphocytes (1).
 In vitro and animal studies suggest that antitumor effects may occur through antimitotic or immunomodulatory activity.
-In vitro studies demonstrate that melatonin has antiproliferative effects on human breast cancer (HS578T) (19) and mouse melanoma (B16BL6, PG19) (8).
+In vitro studies demonstrate antiproliferative effects on human breast cancer (HS578T) (19) and mouse melanoma (B16BL6, PG19) (8).
 Decreases in breast cancer metastasis may occur via modulation of Rho-associated kinase protein-1 expression (41).
 Melatonin reduces proliferation of PC-3 and LNCaP cells in mice, but has no effect on apoptosis (9).
 Its effect on tumor cell growth may be mediated in part by melatonin receptor signaling (20) (21).
 In endometrial cancer cells, it interferes with estrogen receptor expression (22).
 Other laboratory studies suggest that melatonin behaves both as a selective estrogen receptor modulator (SERM) and as an aromatase inhibitor (42) (43).
-Recent data indicate that it modulates expression of the genes crucial for DNA repair — Ogg1, Apex1, and Xrcc1 — in peripheral blood cells, to reduce X-ray irradiation-induced DNA damage in a murine model (45).
+In a murine model, it modulated expression of genes crucial for DNA repair — Ogg1, Apex1, and Xrcc1 — in peripheral blood cells, to reduce X-ray-induced DNA damage (45).